Woolgoolga to Ballina - Pacific Highway upgrade

 Telstra and Essential Energy will be carrying out utility adjustment and relocation work in the Pillar Valley and Tyndale and Maclean areas from January to July 2016 as part of the Woolgoolga to Ballina upgrade.
 This work includes minor vegetation clearing.

-Geotechnical investigations are being carried out between Glenugie and Pimlico from late March to September 2016.
+Geotechnical investigations for the project are progressing well.
 This work involves collecting and analysing rock and soil samples from areas in and around the project to help inform the design and building of the highway.

 Project update now available